jdvivar/danielvivar.com/README.md

 ## E-mail/phone buttons are not working

-I've used ƛ functions to serve this private contact data, so it's not available to spam robots.
-In Netlify this works semalessly, but when executing the app locally, these cloud functions doesn't exist.
+I've used ƛ functions to provide contact data, so it's not available to spam robots.
+In Netlify this works seamlessly, but when executing the app locally, these cloud are just not available.
 We need to spin up a separate server specifically for them. [netlify-lambda](https://github.com/netlify/netlify-lambda) will help us with that.
 Click on the task in the Vue UI or execute the script:
 ```
 npm run lambda:serve
 ```